amboltio/emily-cli/demos/face-mask-detector/face-mask-detector-api/README.md

 1. Download the Emily CLI from [here](http://ambolt.io/emily)
 2. Install Emily (see the installation steps [here](https://github.com/amboltio/emily-cli/wiki/How-to-install-Emily))
 3. Run ```emily doctor``` from your terminal (Bash or PowerShell) to let Emily help you install all dependencies
+4. `cd` into `face-mask-detector-api/` and run `emily import .`
+   - _Some files already exists.
+Do you want Emily to overwrite them?_
+      - Yes
+   - _Which Emily image do you want to use?_
+      - Full
+   - _Do you wish to mount a local drive to the container?_
+      - No
+   - _Should the project run with GPU and NVIDIA CUDA support?_
+      - No need, but you can put "yes" if you want to test your GPU
+5. `emily open .`

 When all dependencies are installed, open VSCode and from VSCode open the downloaded face-mask-detector-api folder.